plasne/ADFHDIPIG-pipeline/Monitor/README.md

 ## TODO

-* fix the formatting of pipelines
+* add the instance logs
-* fix formatting of view all executions
+* remove the timestamp
 * finish this documentation

 ## Creating the internal application